California Theme Parks, Stadiums Can Reopen With Limited Capacity on April 1

 The Disney chief exec has been pleased so far by consumer sentiment around the company’s parks, believing that “demand is going to rebound quite handsomely.”

-Disney has taken advantage of the Disneyland closing to end its much-used annual pass program for the Anaheim, Calif.-based theme park and instead develop “new membership offerings” that are yet to be announced.
+Disney has taken advantage of the Disneyland closing to end its much-used annual pass program for the Anaheim-based theme park and instead develop “new membership offerings” that are yet to be announced.